 If you are having trouble getting to see your children, or arranging when the other parent should see them?
 Then you can get help in the following ways:

-- Ask the court to decide.
+3. Ask the court to decide.
 As a last resort, you can apply to the court for a Child Arrangements Order.
 It’s not a quick fix and there are no guarantees that things will go your way.
 If you do decide to go to court, Norfolk Community Law Service may be able to help.
-You can get 15 minutes’ free advice from a family solicitor at our drop-in session on Tuesdays – click here for details.
+You can get 15 minutes’ free advice from a family solicitor at our Free Legal Advice sessions – click here for details.
 After that, one of our Family Court Support Service volunteers may be able to help you fill in your forms and support you when you appear in court, subject to availability.
 This help is quite limited – click here for more details of this service.

 Remember – focus on what’s best for the children.

 Helping your children cope with separation: Supporting your child through divorce and separation | Cafcass

 Domestic abuse: https://www.womensaid.org.uk/ or telephone the National Domestic Violence Helpline: 0808 2000 247

 Parenting through separation: Parenting through separation | Resolution